thegetty/bronze-guidelines/content/vocabulary/replica.md

 ## To Be Distinguished From

-- *copy* (Note: A “copy” is understood here to refer to a cast that reproduces the features of a model or bronze, but is not created by the original artist of the model or bronze, or {% def "cast" %} by a licensed or sanctioned foundry.)
+- *copy* (Note: A “copy” is understood here to refer to a cast that reproduces the features of a model or bronze, but is not created by the original artist of the model or bronze, or {% def "cast (v.)" "cast" %} by a licensed or sanctioned foundry.)
 - *{% def "variant" %}*
 - *version*